-HOMER as an Analysis Tool:
+2. HOMER as an Analysis Tool

 This analysis was produced using NREL's HOMER computer model.
-HOMER simplifies the task of evaluating design options for both off-grid and grid-connected power systems for remote, stand-alone, and distributed generation (DG) applications.
+HOMER simplifies the task of evaluating design options for both off-grid and grid-connected power systems for remote, stand alone, and distributed generation (DG) applications.
 The model's optimization and sensitivity analysis algorithms allow evaluation of the economic and technical feasibility of a large number of technology options while accounting for variation in technology costs and energy resource availability.
+Information on technology characteristics is maintained at NREL.
 HOMER models both conventional and renewable energy technologies, including: